Link Search Menu Expand Document

 Use Python to interact with your objects on lakeFS

 High Level Python SDK New We’ve just released a new High Level Python SDK library, and we’re super excited to tell you about it!
 Continue reading to get the full story!
 Though our previous SDK client is still supported and maintained, we highly recommend using the new High Level SDK.
-For previous Python SDKs follow these links: lakefs-sdk legacy-sdk (Depracated)
+For previous Python SDKs follow these links: lakefs-sdk legacy-sdk (Deprecated)

 There are three primary ways to work with lakeFS from Python: